 Maintaining the optimal coffee to water ratio is one of the most obvious aspects of brewing a good cup of coffee.
 However, the amount of ground coffee relative to water also depends on your personal preference.
 This is because changing the quantity of water can drastically alter the strength and taste of your brew.

-As we discussed above, the perfect coffee for most people is made with 1 unit of coffee grounds dissolved in 17 units of water.
+As I discussed above, the perfect coffee for most people is made with 1 unit of coffee grounds dissolved in 17 units of water.
 The ratio allows for optimum extraction (the process of dissolving the soluble part of the ground coffee in water) for a divine flavor profile and balanced bitterness and acidity.